Climate change, vegetation & risk for rehabilitation success

 Summary

-The objective of the this study is to investigate the possible consequences of climate change on the performance of vegetation on soil covers in a representative Latrobe Valley mine rehabilitation environment and the impact it may have on long term landform stability of soil covers.
+This project is investigating the possible consequences of climate change on the performance of vegetation on soil covers in a representative Latrobe Valley mine rehabilitation environment.
+It will seek to understand potential impacts on the long-term stability of these covers.

 Project Partners

-Federation University Australia; The University of Queensland; Department of Jobs, Precincts and Regions, Victorian Government
+Federation University Australia; The University of Queensland; Victorian Government

 Duration